Amazon’s hidden ‘outlet’ section has massive kitchen deals for Prime Day

-Prime Big Deal Days starts tomorrow — but Amazon Outlet deals are already rolling out
+Prime Big Deal Days is live — and Amazon Outlet deals are rolling out

-With less than 24 hours to go until Amazon’s Prime Big Deals Day, eagle-eyed deal hunters are already scouring the site, looking for the deepest discounts they can find.
-But one trick that many don’t even know is that Amazon has an Outlet section, and it’s already packed with sales on kitchen gadgets, small appliances, cookware and more.
+Amazon’s Prime Big Deals Day is here, and eagle-eyed deal hunters are already scouring the site, looking for the deepest discounts they can find.
+But one trick that many don’t even know is that Amazon has an outlet section, and it’s packed with sales on kitchen gadgets, small appliances, cookware and more.

-In the outlet, you can find everything you need to stock your kitchen for fall (and the fast-approaching holiday season) at up to 53% off — like a large, non-slip silverware tray to help organize your drawers or that air fryer you’ve had your eye on.
+In the outlet, you can find everything you need to stock your kitchen for fall (and the fast-approaching holiday season) at up to 50% off — like a 15-piece set of Rachael Ray nonstick cookware or that digital air fryer you’ve had your eye on.

 Whatever you need for your kitchen, you can find it in the outlet — and it’s probably already on sale.